Employment Relations Act 2000

 65Form and content of individual employment agreement

-2. must be in writing; and
+2. is in writing; and

-1. However, the individual employment agreement—
+1. The individual employment agreement—

 2. must include—